kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/units.md

 t=0.2~\cancel{\hr}\times \frac{60~\min}{1~\cancel{\hr}}=12~\min
 $$

-The final answer is that the car takes 12 minutes to travel 16 km at 80 km/h.
+The final answer is the car takes 12 minutes to travel 16 km at 80 km/h.
 </div>

 Here is another example that uses the US customary system of units.